 (1-1-0) Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
-This course was designed to be repeated multiple times to improve student proficiency.

 CHEF-1205 Sanitation and Safety

 (2-2-0) A study of personal cleanliness; sanitary practices in food preparation; causes, investigation, and control of illnesses caused by food contamination (Hazard Analysis Critical Control Points); and workplace safety standards.